mahlenmorris/VCVRack/README.md

 # VCV Rack plugin by Stochastic Telegraph
 Modules for use with VCV Rack 2.0, with an emphasis on generative and self-regulating structure.
 Exploring the region between random and static.

+## BASICally
+A simple, somewhat familiar procedural programming language within the context of Rack.
+Can act as a sequencer or VCO or LFO's, and perform math on inputs to produce multiple outputs.
+Useful both for quickly trying out a transformation and efficient enough to use anywhere.

+### Examples

+## Uses

+## The Language

+## Slightly Surprising Details

+### Controls

+### Menu Options

+### Bypass Behavior

 ## Drifter
 Creates sequences of values that can slowly (or quickly) vary, like a series of points doing random walks connected into a series.